rockettheme/docs/Docs/grav/themes/flux/demo.md

 Here is a list of particles that are available in Flux, as well as links to documentation to help you get started:

->> All Home Particles can be edited via Themes > Flux - Home > Layout.
-Any additional particles that are found in the Subpages of our Flux RocketLauncher can be located via your Grav Administrator > Extensions > Modules.
-Grav allows you to search for Modules by Page (see Search Tools > Select Page in Module Manager), so finding these widgets should prove to be simple.
+>> All Home Particles can be edited via Gantry5 > Home > Layout in the RocketLauncher package.
+Any additional particles that are found in the Subpages of our Flux RocketLauncher can be found via it's respective Outline.

 * Theme Particles
     - [Accordion](particle_accordion.md)